DREAMassets-org/DREAMassets/sobun/README.md

 Here's the relevant data in the `bleAdvertisement`:

 * `addr` is a 6-byte (12-character) MAC **address** of the BLE device, which is the `tag_ID` in DREAM.
-* `rssi` is the 1-byte (2-character) Received Signal Strength Indicator, a relative metric that's unique to RasPi.
+* `rssi` is the 1-byte (2-character) Received Signal Strength Indicator, a relative metric.
 * `mfr_data` is 16-byte (32-character) blob of hex data defined by the manufacturer.
 For Tags in DREAM, `mfr_data` looks like `5900 010003000300 1d04 5900 0a00 4608` where:
   * `5900` is junk
   * `010003000300` is the unique identifier for the Tags